 The current documentation (usually within the last 3 years) must be from a qualified professional such as a psychologist, physician, or educational diagnostician.
 This documentation should include the specific type of disability, the degree of severity and limitations, and the types of accommodation that can help the student to improve his/her classroom success.

 How do I obtain these services?

 1. Apply and be accepted for admission at McMurry University.
 Students with disabilities go through the regular admissions procedures.

-2. Complete the Application for Disability Services and return it with sufficient documentation.
+2. Complete the Application for Disability Services and return it to the Disabilities Coordinator, Jesse Potter, with sufficient documentation.

 Students are encouraged to apply for Disability Services 30 days prior to the initial semester of enrollment to allow adequate time for the coordination of reasonable accommodations.
 For your benefit, please maintain a copy of all documentation submitted to the Disability Student Services department.